esch3r/VimTutorials/README.md

   - [Learn vim For the Last Time: A Tutorial and Primer](https://danielmiessler.com/study/vim/)
   - [OpenVim Tutor](https://www.openvim.com)
   - [Vim Tutorial for Beginners: vimtutor](https://www.systutorials.com/vim-tutorial-beginners-vimtutor/)

+## Exercises
+ Do the excercises below in the following order:
+  -

 ## 0000 Getting Started!
   ### Curling this repository